perfectline/locale_routing/README.markdown

 So if you do run into issues or have any improvement ideas, feel free to contact the authors.

 ## Honorable mentions
-This plugin is heavily inspired by the "routing-filter" plugin by Sven Fuchs.
+This plugin is heavily inspired by the "routing-filter" plugin by **Sven Fuchs**.

 ## Authors:
-Tanel Suurhans - tanel.suurhans__at__perfectline__d0t__ee
+Tanel Suurhans - tanel.suurhans_at_perfectline_d0t_ee
-Tarmo Lehtpuu - tarmo.lehtpuu__at__perfectline__d0t_ee
+Tarmo Lehtpuu - tarmo.lehtpuu_at_perfectline_d0t_ee

 ## License
-Copyright 2009 by PerfectLine LLC (www.perfectline.co.uk) and is released under the MIT license.
+Copyright 2009 by PerfectLine LLC (<www.perfectline.co.uk>) and is released under the MIT license.